hishamm-10/dreamteam-tasks/Task 09/readme.md

 ## 🛠️ Backend Development Task

 This task was a **challenging yet rewarding** experience that deepened my understanding of backend development.
-I explored **Flask tutorials** and followed step-by-step guides to successfully complete the task, using AI-generated code for specific parts of the implementation.
+I explored **Flask tutorials** and followed step-by-step guides to successfully complete the task.

 ---